 Many factors influence the kinds of opportunity people have, starting with unchangeable characteristics such as gender, race and ethnicity, genetic factors and family background.
 The quality of parenting, a family’s income and individual health as well as the health and safety of neighborhoods, the quality of schools and the inclusiveness of one’s community—all of these can respond to improvement efforts at personal, institutional and societal levels.
 These conditions vary from place to place, as well as over time, and that is why these conditions are the focus of the Opportunity Index.

-Because the Opportunity Index is multidimensional, it paints a broad picture of opportunity that goes beyond economics alone.
-The 2017 Index includes indicators within four dimensions of community well-being:
+The multidimensional nature of the Opportunity Index provides a broad picture of opportunity that goes beyond economics alone.
+The 2018 Index includes indicators within four dimensions of community well-being: